 “I’m so happy to see that she recognizes that she can ask for help,” says Sliwka, who also has two other daughters, Mara and Nina.
 “Delaney loves to ride bikes, play with her sisters, ride her adaptive bike, and play outside.”

-Sliwka is a mental health counselor and Johnson, an avid mountain biker, is an assistant principal at Essex Middle School.
+Sliwka is a mental health counselor and Johnson, an avid mountain biker, is a special education administrator in the Essex School District.